Identities for matrix invariants of the symplectic group: Identities

-Key difference of the relations in case $G=O(n)$ and in case $G=\Sp(n)$ is that in the first case the degree of any relation is greater than $n$, but in the second case there are non-trivial relations of degree $\frac{n}{2}+1$.
+The key difference of the relations in case $G=O(n)$ and in case $G=\Sp(n)$ is that in the first case the degree of any non-zero relation (from $\si\EX$) is greater than $n$, but in the second case there are non-trivial relations of degree $\frac{n}{2}+1$.
 The proof of the theorem is given at the end of Section~\ref{section_quivers}.

 \begin{remark} Denote by $\FF_p\subset \FF$ the field of characteristic $p$, generated by $1$.
 Note that generators of $R^{\Sp(n)}$ as well as elements from the formulation of Theorem~\ref{theo_relationsSp} are defined over $\FF_p$.
-Hence the standard linear algebra arguments imply that without loss of generality we can assume that $\FF$ is algebraically closed. \end{remark}
+Hence the standard linear algebra arguments imply that without loss of generality in the proof of Theorem~\ref{theo_relationsSp} we can assume that $\FF$ is algebraically closed. \end{remark} \begin{proof} This remark follows from the fact that if $\algA\simeq\algB / K$ for algebras $\algA$ and $\algB$ over $\FF_p$ and an ideal $K$ of $\algB$, then $\algA\otimes\FF\simeq\algB\otimes\FF / K\otimes\FF$, where the tensor product is over $\FF_p$. \end{proof}